fazreil/presentation-on-heroku/Asssessment-software-development.md

 **E.g.** Identifying asset vulnerabilities, threats to internal and external organizational resources, and risk response activities as a basis for the organizations Risk Assessment.

 - Protect

-It is to ensure to ensure delivery of critical infrastructure services and upports the ability to limit or contain the impact of a potential cybersecurity event.
+It is to ensure to ensure delivery of critical infrastructure services and supports the ability to limit or contain the impact of a potential cybersecurity event.

 **E.g.** Protections for Identity Management and Access Control within the organization including physical and remote access.